 For this review, I should mark a significant date in March 1920, when Frank Gannett was married to a Rochester girl, Caroline Werner.
 (My own parents were married in April 1920.)

 Gannett, in his postgraduate study period at Cornell, was selected by Cornell's President to act as the latter's secretary, as the two were sent in 1899 by the U.S. government to the Philippines to report on the change of sovereignty over those extensive islands when Admiral Dewey and his flagship Olympia, and a U.S. fleet supporting U.S. ground forces, conquered the Spanish defenders' Navy and ground forces there.
 That was the War of 1898 aka the Spanish-American War.
 The Niagara Falls Gazette in its reporting on Frank Gannett's death in December 1957 noted that Gannett learned early and at first hand of the expanse of the Pacific Ocean, and the world players in that part of the world.
 He would visit Europe extensively, fly to South America, and return to the Pacific.
-Like an acquisition in Danville, IL, those travels propel our story into the aviation aspect I intend to pursue..
+Like an acquisition in Danville, IL, those travels propel our story out of New York State and into the aviation aspect I intend to pursue..

 "Expanse," like the Philippines in 1899.
 "Expansion," with acquisitions to create a New York State news chain, 1910-1930.
 Marriage in 1920.
 Newspaper acquisition in Danville IL in 1934.
 He began as a reporter, was a skilled writer, and had vision that few possess.
-He also made seemingly quick decisions, but the record supports a man who was able to rapidly acquire and make use of hard data.
+He also made seemingly quick decisions; the record supports a man who was able to rapidly acquire and make use of hard data.

 This brief examination of Frank Gannett's life may be the clue to answer why aviation is mentioned so little in recounts of his life...........
 Just no space to squeeze it all in!